ahmadrezaM97/notes/notes/Fleeting Notes/interface value.md

 #### The Second word
-* the second word in the interface value points at the actual data, in this case a copy of b.
+* The second word in the interface value points at the actual data, in this case a copy of b.
 * The assignment var s Stringer = b make a copy of b rather than point at b.
 	* if b later changes s won't
-* values stored in interface might be arbitrarily large , but only one word is dedicated ti holding the value in the interface  structure, -> so the assignment allocates a chink of memory on the heap and records the pointer in the one-word slog ( there's an obvious optimization when the value does fit in the slot)
+* Values stored in interface might be arbitrarily large, but only one word is dedicated ti holding the value in the interface  structure, -> so the assignment allocates a chink of memory on the heap and records the pointer in the one-word slog ( there's an obvious optimization when the value does fit in the slot)

 ```ad-note
 title: type switch